 We have run through some of the types and tools of performance testing as well as the key benefits and limitations of performance testing.

 Performance testing remains especially important because online systems and applications usage is not slowing down and is in fact gaining speed and having a system that can cope with large amounts of pressure is more important than ever in the face of huge competition.

-To stay at the forefront of innovation, large businesses should consider the benefits of enterprise-level performance testing automation software and how investing in it could benefit them in the long term.
+To stay at the forefront of innovation, large businesses should consider the benefits of enterprise-level performance testing and RPA automation software and how investing in it could benefit them in the long term.